Yyoung2288/Big-Data-Analysis-Final-Project/README.md

 ## Project Role

-This project was completed as a team coursework assignment.
+This project was completed as a team project.
 I was responsible for:

 - Collecting and cleaning data from government open data portals
 - Performing regression analysis and visualization